A

 Certificate of Conformity (CoC)

 A Certificate of Conformity (CoC) is a mandatory importing document stipulating that a product meets minimum regulatory, technical, and safety requirements.
+This should not be confused with a Certificate of Origin (COO) which is a document details pertaining to the part or products origin country.

 Certificate Of Origin (COO)